 What Is Bitcoin?

 Bitcoin is the world’s very first cryptocurrency.
 It was launched in 2009 as a response to the global financial meltdown of 2008.
 The idea was to create a form of currency that was free from inflation and market manipulation.
 Its price has fluctuated over the years, but since its inception it has increased its value over 10,000%.

-Originally intended as a peer-to-peer electronic cash system that could be used to make payments, Bitcoin’s market value exploded faster than anyone could anticipate.
+Originally intended as a peer-to-peer electronic cash system that would be used to make payments, Bitcoin’s market value exploded faster than anyone could have anticipated.
 Ultimately it was decided that the token’s exponential growth made it impractical to use when it comes to day-to-day payments.